Dividend Yield Calculator

 High growth sectors like technology or pharmaceuticals should ideally not be paying dividends.
 Companies having a high dividend yield in these sectors are hazardous and must not be touched with a long pole.
 Structure an equity portfolio with a certain ratio of growth companies to dividend paying companies and increase the weightage of dividend paying companies as you grow older.

 This transition has to happen gradually during the investor’s investment journey.
-Idea is to focus on sectors as a whole while selecting high dividend yields since companies in such sectors tend to have a monopolistic or duopolistic nature of business.
+The idea is to focus on sectors as a whole while selecting high dividend yields since companies in such sectors tend to have a monopolistic or duopolistic nature of business.
 Once the sector has been highlighted, other financial ratios can be compared to find the most undervalued stock relatively and invest in that from the consensus that has been built.

-With the Fair Value Calculator you can check stocks much more precisely for their fair value.
+With the Fair Value Calculator, you can check stocks much more precisely for their fair value.
 In addition to the more precise online calculators, which use 7 key figures instead of just 2 fundamental key figures, 12 valuation models are combined in our premium tools and their averages are clearly displayed.

 With the Premium Tools of the Fair Value Calculator, you no longer have to look for the fundamental key figures yourself.
 All financial data for more than 45,000 stocks worldwide are automatically loaded and processed in the database.
-In addition, you can use the stock screener to find cheap fair value stocks even more easily.
+In addition, you can use the stock screener to find cheap fair-value stocks even more easily.

 Get Your Unlimited Access NOW!